Tokyo reports 25 coronavirus cases

-The Tokyo metropolitan government on Wednesday reported 25 new coronavirus cases, up seven from Tuesday and 11 down from last Wednesday.
+The Tokyo metropolitan government on Friday reported 25 new coronavirus cases, up 11 from Thursday and one more than last Friday.

-The number of infected people hospitalized with severe symptoms in Tokyo is 14, unchanged from Tuesday, health officials said.
-The nationwide figure was 115, down five from Tuesday.
+The number of infected people hospitalized with severe symptoms in Tokyo is 12, unchanged from Thursday, health officials said.
+The nationwide figure is 103, down six from Thursday.

 - External Link